daniel-b92/bruno-vs-code-extension/README.md

 For getting the most out of the extension, please follow these steps when installing it:

+- If you already have an extension installed for working with `.bru` files (like e.g. the official [Bruno](https://marketplace.visualstudio.com/items?itemName=bruno-api-client.bruno) extension):
+  - Please uninstall the other extension.
+Otherwise you may run into unexpected issues due to incompatibilities.
 - Install `node js` and `npm`, if you haven't already.
 - If your collection is in a git repository, add the entry `**/__temp_bru_reference.js` to your gitignore file.
   - The extension will sometimes temporarily create a file with this name for providing the Javascript intellisense.
-- After installing the extension, you may need to trigger a restart of the extension host for the full intellisense to work (you can do this by opening the command palette (Ctrl + Shift + p) and executing the command for restarting the extension host).

 ### Improving intellisense
 - You can improve intellisense by adding type definitions as dev dependencies for all inbuilt libraries from `bruno` that you use:
   - Most importantly for [Mocha](https://www.npmjs.com/package/@types/mocha) (intellisense for `test('description', function() {...})`) and [Chai](https://www.npmjs.com/package/@types/chai) (intellisense for `expect` validations).
   - Further inbuilt libraries that you use (e.g. `axios` or `moment`).
-- Add typings via JSDoc in your code blocks and Javascript scripts, see https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html
+- Add typings via JSDoc in your code blocks and Javascript scripts, see https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html.
+- If you have defined a `tsconfig.json` for your collection, you can e.g. activate type checking for your Javascript files or enable the `strict` type checking mode, see https://www.typescriptlang.org/tsconfig/ for more infos.

 ## Contributing